therealniru/WildLifeSG/MANUAL_TEST_CASES.md

 - User session is cleared

 **Actual Result**:
-- ⚠️ PARTIAL: Toast message does not appear for iOs Devices (Bug #001)
+- ⚠️ PARTIAL: Toast message does not appear for iOs Devices
 - ✅ PASS: User logged out successfully
 - ✅ PASS: Navigated to Login screen
 - ✅ PASS: Session cleared (verified by attempting to go back)